So you want to know where to buy clothes, and what brands to buy while you’re in Tokyo.

 2. Harajuku

 One station away from Shibuya is Harajuku, also known as the epicenter of Tokyo’s youth fashion and edgy trends.
-Along Takeshita Street, you’ll find stores selling rainbow colored clothes and accessories.
-I find the styles here to be mostly “sweet girl” style, with lots of frills and lace.
+Along Takeshita Street, you’ll find stores selling rainbow-colored clothes and accessories.
+I find the styles here to be mostly “sweet girl” styles with lots of frills and lace.

 3. Shinjuku